kiwisincebirth/TRS-80-MODEL-1-K/CONFIG.md

 - Bridging 2&3 Provides Logic Level 0
 - JP21 controls Pin 1, and JP27 Pin 27 of the IC

+## Combining ROM Images

+The following describes how to combine ROM images at the command line

+### Padding System ROM's

-When combining ROM images they must be **padded to exactly 16,384 bytes in length**.
+When combining System ROM images they must be **padded to exactly 16,384 bytes in length**.
 There are two ways to do this.
 * Append a 4 KB file to each ROM image before combining them into final image
 * Simply reuse a 4 KB padding file in-between each image in a single copy command.

 While not essential I suggest the padding is done with the `FFh` byte.
 This leaves the (E)EPROM effectively un-programmed in this area.
 Also (if enabled in future) extending the ROM into the 12KB - 14KB area, `FFh` gives the maximum backward compatibility, with unoccupied memory.

-## Combining ROM Images

-The following describes how to combine ROM images at the command line

 ### Windows